thegrunge36/adaptive-video-encoder-releases/README.md

 Many users mistakenly think this tool is only for 4K. **It's not.** Adaptive Video Encoder shines particularly well on 1080p Blu-ray remuxes for 3 reasons:

-**1. x265 parameters finely tuned for 1080p.** The tool automatically adjusts block sizes (`ctu=32`, `qg-size=8`) on sub-1440p content, which tracks psy-visual detail better than the x265 defaults designed for 4K.
-On 1440p and above, it switches to the larger blocks (`ctu=64`, `qg-size=16`) expected at that scale.
+**1. Adaptive grain and noise denoising.** Instead of blanket smoothing applied everywhere, frame-by-frame analysis doses denoising to the source and motion, cleaning without crushing detail.
+And if you want to keep the cinematic grain (classic films, horror, recent 35mm auteur films), `--denoise-preserve-grain` or `--no-denoise` preserve it.

 **2. Adaptive complex scene detection.** On a 1080p action film, fight scenes have radically different complexity than dialogue.
-Frame-by-frame analysis adjusts x265 parameters (preset, CRF, psy-rd, AQ-mode) accordingly, where generic encoders use the same settings start to finish.
+Frame-by-frame analysis adjusts x265 parameters accordingly, where generic encoders use the same settings start to finish.

-**3. 1080p HDR10 / HDR10+ metadata preservation.** Some recent Blu-rays have HDR10 or even HDR10+ in 1080p.
-Adaptive Encoder preserves everything: master display, MaxCLL/MaxFALL, color primaries, and dynamic metadata.
+**3. 1080p HDR10 metadata preservation.** Some recent Blu-rays have HDR10 in 1080p.
+Adaptive Encoder preserves everything: master display, MaxCLL/MaxFALL, color primaries.

+**Less relevant for:** recently-shot digital content with clean image (romantic comedies, sitcoms, indoor documentaries).
+Those sources have neither grain nor complex detail to preserve.

 ---